crispgm/crispgm.com/site/_posts/2017-06-09-awesome-terminal-tools.md

 This article recommends awesome (and even funny) terminal tools, both executables and libraries.

 I first posted this on Oct 22th, 2015.
-And it is renewed on Nov 29th, 2017.
+And it is renewed on Mar 23rd, 2018.

 ## Softwares